gencay/vscode-chatgpt/README.md

 🔑 Use Google, Microsoft or standard OpenAI credentials to login.
 The email/password will be used to autofill the login form depending on the authentication type you choose. **NOTE**: We don't recommend storing your password in your settings.json since the file is plain text.
 However, you can opt-in to use it to reduce the friction during logins.

-ℹ️ You will need to have a browser open and be logged in at all times.
+❗ You will need to have the browser open and be logged in at all times.
 If you close the browser or your VS-Code instance, you will be asked to login again in your next session.

 📝 You can have the extension auto-fill the email address and/or password during logins.
 Update the extension settings with those information for quicker login.
 NOTE: We never store any of this information locally or remotely.